juliusarolovitch/Memoize-Server/README.md

 ## Example Usage:

+You don't have to train a voice right away to use text-to-speech.
+This is because all users have access to my voice via the ElevenLabs API, which you can try.
+It's ID is 'Julius'.
+Training a voice requires at least 30 seconds of quality recording, preferably with a variety of expressions in the recording.
+Note that it currently struggles with strong accents.

 ### Simple TTS Request With No Error Checking:
 Use at your own risk.
 This is primarily for understanding the necessary parts to construct the API call.